 According to IRDAI guidelines, if a company cannot continue functioning due to some unavoidable reasons, it is supposed to be merged with the existing Insurance Company of their choice.
 So that the customers of the existing company are not left astray and feel cheated.

 In case of any complaints and disputes, a policyholder can approach the Insurance Ombudsman.
 Their job is to settle the consumer’s grievances most efficiently and cost-effectively efficiently and cost-effectively.

 The returns from traditional policies are very less.
 It is better to go for a combination of term insurance and PPF instead of traditional policies.

 Instead of going for an endowment plan with a sum assured Rs.
 10 Lacs for a premium of Rs.
 70000 for 15 years, the investor can opt for a term plan with 10 lacs sum assured for a premium of Rs.1500 and the balance Rs.
 68500 can be invested in PPF.

-Please remember, the bonus from insurance policies are of future value and will not have compounding benefit.
+Please remember, the bonus from insurance policies is of future value and will not have compounding benefits.

 When a person dies in the earlier years of taking a policy, the beneficiary will get only the sum assured.

 When you go for a combination of a term insurance plan and PPF, in case of death, the beneficiary will get the sum assured from the term plan and the accumulated money from PPF contributions.

 So term insurance plan and PPF combination will give investors more benefit in both the situations of death and survival.